healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

   8 6 * * * /home/user/backup.sh && curl -fsS --retry 5 -o /dev/null PING_URL
 ```

-Now, each time your cron job runs, it will send a HTTP request to the ping URL.
+Now, each time your cron job runs, it will send an HTTP request to the ping URL.
-Since SITE_NAME knows the schedule of your cron job, it can calculate
+Since SITE_NAME knows your cron job's schedule, it can calculate
 the dates and times when the job should run.
 As soon as your cron job doesn't
 report at an expected time, SITE_NAME will send you a notification.